-In summary, it is responsible for producing a set of priorities for health improvement (the Health and Wellbeing Strategy) based on the evidence of the assessment of needs (Joint Strategic Needs Assessment - JSNA).
+It is responsible for producing a set of priorities for health improvement (the Health and Wellbeing Strategy) based on the evidence of the assessment of needs (Joint Strategic Needs Assessment - JSNA).

-It is also responsible for driving, promoting and encouraging integration, particularly between health and social care to improve care, save money and give patients a better experience.
+The Board it also responsible for driving, promoting and encouraging integration, particularly between health and social care to improve care, save money and give patients a better experience.